rpav/cmake-build.el/README.md

 support "shared" custom variables (i.e., you check them into a repository), but "local" cmake-build.el settings.
 You can exclude this file from VCS, and not have a dirty tree everytime you switch configurations and profiles.

+Note this file is similar to `custom` data and is not intended to be directly edited.
+It is likely to be overwritten if you make changes.

 The variables are as follows: